 - A newsletter: Very Olympic Today.
 This Sports Illustrated newsletter offers daily news on the Olympics and suggests other stories you can read to learn more about the games.

 Think of Alibaba as a massive digital mall.
 When a U.S. business opens a digital storefront on Alibaba's platform in China, they gain access to our 900 million active Chinese consumers.
 Alibaba provides all the tools to help U.S. businesses build their brands in China to serve local Chinese consumers.

 Refer Five Friends, Get A Mug

 Are you tired of explaining the tech news of the day to your co-workers every morning?
 Let us do the heavy lifting and refer them to Source Code.

 Send them your referral link via Slack, text, email or carrier pigeon and we'll send you your very own Protocol mug after you refer five friends!

 Your referral link: *|RH_REFLINK|*

 Thoughts, questions, tips?
 Send them to firstname.lastname@example.org, or our tips line, email@example.com.
-Enjoy your day; see you tomorrow.
+Enjoy your weekend, see you Sunday.